nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/launch-a-VM.md

     is available as a Volume that is attach to the instance to enable persistent storage.

+### **Flavor** Tab

-- **Flavor** tab: Specify the size of the instance to launch.
+Specify the size of the instance to launch.
 Choose `cpu-su.4` from the 'Flavor' tab by clicking on the "+" icon.

 !!! question "Important Note"
     In NERC OpenStack, flavors define the compute, memory, and storage capacity of nova computing instances.
 In other words, a flavor is an available hardware configuration for a server.

     Some of the flavors will not be available for your use as per your resource **Quota** limits and will be shown as below:

     ![Flavor Not Avaliable due to Your Quota](images/flavor-not-available-due-to-quota.png)